stmorand/gdpr-popup/README.md

 # gdpr-popup
-GDPR popup is a script that manage GDPR consent from a developer point of view
+GDPR popup is a script that helps manage GDPR consent

 * tools.json contains the tools that need the user consent.
+* Each tool can be categorized as technical, third-party, ads or optionnal
-* Each tool has a matching json file within the tools folder and needs :
+* Each tool is defined by :
-    * id : unique id -> tools/[id].json
+    * name : identifier (chosen by you)
-    * script : script to add once agreed
+    * script : script to add after user consent is given
+    * position : where to add the script in the page source code
-    * position : header tag (ht), after body tag (abt), before end body tag (bebt)
+      * header tag (ht),
+      * after body tag (abt),
+      * before end body tag (bebt)

+Style
+Style can be customized via scss/theme.scss (ie. css/theme.css)